swiftlang/swift-evolution/proposals/NNNN-noncopyable-continuation.md

 If and when Swift gains gained "called once" closures, such uses of continuations may slowly move over to `Continuation`

 ## Future Directions

-### Capturing Noncopyable types in closures

-Currently, Swift does not support capturing non Copyable types in closures.
-The reason for this is, that Swift currently does not have an annotation that allows closures to just be called once.
-In those cases users should continue to use the existing Continuation types.

 ### Introduction of `~Discardable` protocol